Retributive justice: History

 In all ancient legal systems, retribution for wrongdoing took precedence over the enforcement of rights.
 A sense of natural law demanded that a criminal should be punished with similar loss and pain as they inflicted on their victim.
 Therefore, the concept of lex talionis (an eye for an eye) was common in ancient law.
-The Code of Hammurabi includes the oldest extent example of lex talionis, and the Hebrew Bible also includes a commandment: middah ke-neged middah (law of 'measure for measure').
+The Code of Hammurabi includes the oldest extant example of lex talionis, and the Hebrew Bible also includes a commandment: middah ke-neged middah (law of 'measure for measure').
 The Roman lawyer and philosopher Cicero proposed "let the punishment fit the offence" (noxiae poena par esto), giving examples of violence being punished by death, fines being imposed on those convicted of greed etc.

 In the late 18th century, the philosopher Immanuel Kant argued that retribution is the only legitimate form of punishment the court can prescribe:

 Judicial punishment can never be used merely as a means to promote some other good for the criminal himself or for civil society, but instead it must in all cases be imposed on him only on the ground that he has committed a crime.